-Software type Binary Typical uses Simple DNA mixtures (two or three persons' DNA present).
-There is sufficient DNA present so that low-template DNA issues do not need to be considered.
-How does it work?
-The scientist evaluates which of the DNA peaks are from the source DNA.
-The software does not use information about the height of the various DNA peaks (although the scientist will already have considered peak height information), nor does it consider the possibility of unpredictable effects as described for low-template DNA.
-Therefore, this type of software is not suitable for evaluation of evidential strength where one or more of the profiles shows low-template effects.
-The software makes a straightforward calculation of the estimated match probability or likelihood ratio.
+Sof ary Bin ary Typical uses Sim ple DNA mixtures (two or three persons' DNA present). ere is sufficient DNA present so that low-template DNA issues not need to be considered. e scientist evaluates which of the DNA peaks are from the rce DNA.
+The DN. heig effe soft one e software does not use information about the height of the various A peaks (although the scientist will already have considered peak ght information), nor does it consider the possibility of unpredictable ects as described for low-template DNA.
+Therefore, this type of ware is not suitable for evaluation of evidential strength where e or more of the profiles shows low-template effects. e software makes a straightforward calculation of thelikelihood ratio.